operator-framework/operator-controller/docs/getting-started/olmv1_getting_started.md

 The following script will install OLMv1 on a Kubernetes cluster.
 If you don't have one, you can deploy a Kubernetes cluster with [KIND](https://sigs.k8s.io/kind).

-> [!CAUTION]
+!!! warning
-> Operator-Controller depends on [cert-manager](https://cert-manager.io/).
-Running the following command
-> may affect an existing installation of cert-manager and cause cluster instability.
+    Operator-Controller depends on [cert-manager](https://cert-manager.io/).
+Running the following command may affect an existing installation of cert-manager and cause cluster instability.

 The latest version of Operator Controller can be installed with the following command: